Carbon (API): Timers

 In the classic Mac OS, there was no operating system support for application level timers (the lower level Time Manager was available, but it executed timer callbacks at interrupt time, during which calls could not be safely made to most Toolbox routines).
 Timers were usually left to application developers to implement, and this was usually done by counting elapsed time during the idle event - that is, an event that was returned by WaitNextEvent when any other event wasn't available.
 In order for such timers to have reasonable resolution, developers could not afford WaitNextEvent to delay too long, and so low "sleep" parameters were usually set.
 This results in highly inefficient scheduling behavior, since the thread will not sleep for very long, instead repeatedly waking to return these idle events.
 Apple added timer support to Carbon to address this problem—the system can schedule timers with great efficiency.

 Open source implementations

 GNUstep contains an implementation of the Carbon API called Boron.
 It aims to be compatible with non-deprecated parts of ApplicationServices and CoreServices.
-The name derives the fact that Boron comes before Carbon on the periodic table of elements.
+The name derives from the fact that Boron comes before Carbon on the periodic table of elements.
 Darling also contains a Carbon implementation.
 Both implementations are highly incomplete and consist mostly of stub functions.